civvic/bridget/packages/nbinspect-lab/README.md

 pip install -e .
 ```

 **Note on Standalone Usage:** While `nbinspect-lab` is part of Bridget, it has no direct dependency on the Python package and can be used in isolation.
-If you choose this path, you are responsible for creating your own front-end widget to subscribe to the state change events provided by the extension's `window.$Ren` API.
+If you choose this path, you are responsible for creating your own front-end widget to subscribe to the state change events provided by the extension's `window.$Nb` API.

 ## Uninstalling